 Have a question and need an answer from your in-house expert?
 Just open up your web conferencing tool and start a conversation.

 Unless your expert is in a meeting.
 Or traveling.
 Or out sick.
 Or lives in another time zone.
 Or took a new job three weeks ago.

-A video CMS improves knowledge sharing from experts to their peers, even if that expert isn’t around.
+A video platform improves knowledge sharing from experts with their peers, even if that expert isn’t around.
 Developers, analysts, project owners, architects, and other subject matter experts (SMEs) can simply record a short video of themselves answering common questions and make it available on-demand in your online video platform.

 Now everyone in your organization has anytime access to their expertise — and it will rid your experts’ schedules of meetings with others requesting the same information over and over again.

 Due to the technology required for real-time interactive video, video conferencing tools limit your audience to several hundred or a thousand people.

 That’s usually more than enough for a meeting — but what about an investor relations call?
 A worldwide all-staff town hall meeting?
 A user conference?
 Or any of the myriad of other reasons a few hundred seats would be far too few?